tstdin/jorm-master/README.md

 # jorm_master
-Jormungander master for running multiple node instances.
+Jormungander master for running multiple node instances with no adversarial forks guarantee.

 ## Setup